 Additional Cactus Care Tips

 Since most cactus plants come from dry, desert climates, they love to be in bright, sunny locations.
 Although many of us have one view of what a cactus plant looks like, cactus plants can come in many different shapes, colors and sizes.
-They can even bloom flowers if they get a lot of light.
+Many will even bloom if they get a lot of light.

 Although cactus plants like sunlight, you want to make sure that they don't burn.
 If your indoor cactus starts to turn yellow or brown on the side facing the sun, move it for a bit because it's burning.